-The presidents of the nine institutions in the state university system announced that all undergraduate and graduate students who are attending in-person classes, conducting research on campus, living in residence halls, or participating in campus life activities will be required to be fully inoculated with an approved COVID-19 vaccine prior to the start of the 2021 academic year.
-The presidents expect that all faculty and staff will also be fully vaccinated prior to their return to campus for the fall semester.
+All undergraduate and graduate students who are attending in-person classes, conducting research on campus, living in residence halls, or participating in campus life activities will be required to be fully inoculated with an approved COVID-19 vaccine prior to the start of the 2021 academic year.
+Employees not covered by collective bargaining units must also be fully vaccinated prior to their return to campus for the fall semester.

 This requirement will be an important step in getting us closer to the safe and vibrant in-person experience we all desire.
-While online and hybrid delivery of courses will be offered this fall, the vaccine requirement will make for a more robust environment for those wishing to live and learn on the physical campus.
 This page contains answers to frequently asked questions about the requirement.

 FAQs About COVID Vaccination Requirements